joshuaebowling/reading-notes/laws-of-human-nature.md

 3. analytic empathy
   a. under standing people need information
+     visceral empathy is  strong but analytic empathy is  still needed. analytic empathy cen help u  empathize with ppl u dont like or ppl u cant relate to.
   b. using  coversation to gather information
   c. study  familie relations
   d. open-ended questions,establish trust